joooanneliu/ClockedIn/README.md

+<h1>Clocked In</h1>
-This is a productivity app that will allow users to add tasks and track how much time they spend on different tasks.
+This is a productivity app built on SwiftUI that will allow users to add customizable tasks and easily track the time spent on each task.
+The app will also provide a daily summary to show how much time over the day users spent on different tasks.

-4/24 Status:
+<h3>4/24 Status:</h3>
 The app has three main pages: to-do page, stopwatch page, and insights page.

 The to-do page has a date and time banner, and also a to-do list sorted by categories.
 There is a pop-up window for adding new tasks.